Current Rankings and Bonus Offers - Updated for July 2022

 From an operator's standpoint, the state has a flat-rate 13% tax rate on all online sports betting revenue.
 For brick-and-mortar sportsbooks, that tax rate is set to 8.5% with an additional 1.25% tax set aside to market Atlantic City.

 There are currently 17 online and mobile sportsbooks available in New Jersey.
-Every online sportsbook is required to partner with one of the state's licensed casinos.
-The table below lists all of the online sportsbooks operating in the state and their casino partner.
+All online sportsbooks are required to partner with one of the state's licensed casinos.
+The table below lists all of the online sportsbooks operating in the state and their casino partners.

-This list is current as of January 2022 and we will continue to add additional books as they earn their New Jersey sports betting licenses.
-Look out for an expected launch of TwinSpires sportsbook this month!
+This list is current as of July 5, 2022 and we will continue to add additional books as they earn their New Jersey sports betting licenses.

 |Online Book||Casino Partner||Launch Date|